Dev-Clair/ahia/ahia.md

-## Service Responsibilities, Permissions, Communication and Events
+# Service Responsibilities, Permissions, Communication and Events

-1. iam service
+1. ## iam service

 - Responsibilities: Manage account creation and permissions, authentication/authorization for other services.

 - Communication:

   - Synchronous
     - n/a
   - Asynchronous
     - Emits user insertion or update events to the event bus.
     - Listens to events from listing service.
     - Listens to events from payment service.
-     - Listens to events from tours service.
+    - Listens to events from appointment service.

 - Events:
   - Publish
     - IAM Change Streams (Insert, Replace and Update Events).
   - Consume
-     - Tour Change Streams (Update Events - realtor tour assignment and customer tour booking and booking).
+    - Apppointment Change Streams (Update Events - appointment scheduling).
     - Listing Change Streams (Insert, Replace, Update and Delete Events).
     - Payment Change Streams (Payment Status Events).

-2. listing service
+2.  ## listing service

 - Responsibilities: Handle creation, updating, and deletion of property listings.

 - Permissions:

   - Only users with role -provider- can perform command operations.
   - Other users -admin, realtors, customers- can only perform query operations.

 - Communication:

   - Synchronous
-     - n/a
+    - Provides listing details to cart service
   - Asynchronous
     - Emits listing events (Created, Updated, Deleted) to an event bus.
     - Notifies iam -providers- service about listing changes.

 - Events:
   - Publish
     - Listing Change Streams (Insert, Replace and Delete Events).
   - Consume
     - Iam Change Streams (Verified and Account Status Update Events).

-3. tour service
+3.  ## tour service

-   - Responsibilities: Manage the booking of tour appointments.
+- Responsibilities: Manages creation of tours.

 - Permissions:

   - Only users with role -customer- can perform command operations.

 - Communication:

   - Synchronous
     - n/a
   - Asynchronous
     - Emits tour created or updated events to the event bus.
     - Listens to payment service events to create a tour.
-     - Listens to scheduling service to schedule tour appointments.
+    - Listens to appointment service to update tour information.

 - Events:
   - Publish
     - Tour Change Streams (Insert and Update Events).
   - Consume
     - Payment Change Streams (Payment Status Events).
-     - Scheduling Change Streams.
+    - Appointment Change Streams.

-4. availability service
+4. ## availability service

 - Responsibilities: Maintains and provides realtor availability status from an in-memory store like amazon elastic cache for redis.

 - Permissions:

   - Only users with role -admin- can review commands and perform query operations.

 - Communication:

   - Synchronous
     - Provides realtor's availability status to assignment service based on booked tour location.
   - Asynchronous
     - Listens to iam service realtor status updates from the event bus.
-     - Listens to assignment service to update realtor's availability status based on booked tours.
+    - Listens to appointment service to update realtor's availability status based on booked tours.

 - Events:
   - Publish
     - n/a
   - Consume
     - Iam Change Streams.
-     - Assignment Change Streams.
+    - Appointment Change Streams.

+5. ## appointment service

-5. assignment service
+### 5.1. realtor assignment and scheduling service

+- Responsibilities

-   - Responsibilities: Fetches and assign realtors to tours based on availability and location.
+  - Fetches available realtors to tours based on location.
+  - Filters list based on customer's scheduled time.
+  - Assign realtor to tour.

 - Permissions:

+  - Only users with role -realtor or customer- can perform command operations.
   - Only users with role -admin- can review commands and perform query operations.

 - Communication:

   - Synchronous
     - Interact with availability service to fetch available realtors based on booked tour location.
   - Asynchronous

-     - Listens to events from tour service.
+    - Listens to events from the tour service.
-     - Coordinates with scheduling service to complete tour schedule.
     - Emit assignment events to the event bus: the availability service subscribe to this event for further processing.

 - Events:
   - Publish
-     - Assignment Change Streams.
+    - Appointment Change Streams.
   - Consume
-     - Scheduling Change Streams
+    - Tour Change Streams

-6. scheduling service

-   - Responsibilities: Schedule appointments for tours.

-   - Permissions:

-     - Only users with role -admin- can review commands and perform query operations.
+### 5.2. notification service

+- Responsibilities: Notifies customer and realtor of scheduled tour time at intervals.

 - Communication:
-   - Synchronous

-     - n/a

   - Asynchronous

-     - Listens to tour creation events.
+    - Listens to tour service for changes in appointment schedules.
-     - Coordinates with assignment service to complete tour appointments.
-     - Emit schedule events to event bus: tour service is notified about scheduled or rescheduled tour appointments.
+    - Emit (re)schedule events to topic: iam service is notified about scheduled or rescheduled tour appointments.

 - Events:
   - Publish
-     - Schedule Change Streams.
-   - Consume
+    - Notification Events.
-     - Assignment Change Streams.

-7. cart service
+6.  ## cart service

 - Responsibilities: Manage customer carts and list of selected listings.

 - Permissions:

   - Only users with role -admin- can review commands.

 - Communication:

   - Synchronous
     - Interacts with listing service to fetch listing details.
     - Provides cart details to payment service.
   - Asynchronous
     - n/a

 - Events:
   - Publish
     - n/a
   - Consume
     - n/a

-8. payment service
+7. ## payment service

 - Responsibilities: Handle payment processing and confirmation via payment gateway channels.

 - Permissions:

   - Only users with role -admin- can review commands and perform query operations.

 - Communication:

   - Synchronous
     - Available to cart service for payment requests.
   - Asynchronous
     - Emits payment success events to tour and iam services.

 - Events:
   - Publish
     - Payment Change Streams.
   - Consume
     - n/a

-## Communication Flow
+# Communication Flow

 1. IAM: